nickntg/deploy-tools/README.md

 * For RDS packages with specific storage, no storage auto-scaling is allowed.
 * Initial configuration of RDS subnets and security groups is not provided.
 These should be configured manually.
 * Configuration of RDS packages is not validated.
 In particular, combinations of DB engines, versions and instances are assumed to be valid.
+* Certificates are created in AWS ACM using the DNS validation method.
+* Certificates are not automatically renewed.
+Instead, it is expected that ACM will automatically renew certificates.
+* ALB listeners are assumed to use ports 80 and/or 443.

 ## WIP/next features